StarterInc/StackGen/src/docs/content/docs/support/troubleshooting.md

 **Overriding vs. Delegation with DAO Classes**

-When using a StackGen "DAO Service" class (by convention named <ObjectName>Service) as Java base class, you may encounter issues similar to this when persisting:
+When using a StackGen "DAO Service" class (by convention named {Objectname}Service) as Java base class, you may encounter issues similar to this when persisting:

 ```
 io.starter.ignite.generator.IgniteException: Could not run INSERT: org.apache.ibatis.exceptions.PersistenceException: